-All the other business hubs along Connecticut Avenue have a Metrorail station (Woodley Park, Cleveland Park, Van Ness) and/or an east/west bus line (Woodley Park, Cleveland Park, Connecticut & Nebraska), and Chevy Chase would lose the only east-west connection to our business area.
-Rerouting that line to avoid McKinley Street bypasses the emerging Chevy Chase Main Street/Gateway, requiring anyone coming from either Friendship Heights or from east of Connecticut Avenue to transfer at Military &

-Connecticut, which is a much lousier place to wait than McKinley and Connecticut, to wait for the very short ride up Connecticut.
+All the other business hubs along Connecticut Avenue have a Metrorail station (Woodley Park, Cleveland Park, Cleveland Park, Connecticut & Nebraska), and Chevy Chase would lose the only east-west connection to our business area.
+Rerouting that line to avoid McKinley Street bypasses the emerging Chevy Chase Main Street/Gateway, requiring anyone coming from either Friendship Heights or from east of Connecticut Avenue to transfer at Military & Connecticut, which is a much lousier place to wait than McKinley and Connecticut, to wait for the very short ride up Connecticut.

 In a public transit system, not all routes need to contribute positively to the bottom line or have frequent ridership.
 Ride-On operates lines that have few riders.
 The revenue from the most heavily traveled lines absorbs the cost of the few lines that don't necessarily contribute much to the bottom line.
-And if buses are free, then the number of riders on a particular line matters less than when fares contribute directly to revenue..."
+And if buses are free, then the number of riders on a particular line matters less than when fares contribute directly to revenue.